COVID-19 Case Management

 Note: There may be small differences in the Weekly Summary chart as BYU continues to receive additional information.
 Reported cases may be counted in a different semester or term based on testing date.

-This data is based on the number of cases reported to BYU each week from a variety of sources including random testing, self-reporting, the BYU Student Health Center, the Healthy Together app, the winter semester entry testing and focused, risk-based testing.
+This data is based on the number of cases reported to BYU each week from a variety of sources including random testing, self-reporting, the BYU Student Health Center, the spring term entry testing and focused, risk-based testing.

 We ask the BYU campus community to help us track the spread of COVID-19.
 If you have tested positive for the virus or are awaiting the results of a COVID-19 test, please fill out this form.